Prof. K's Ethical Hacking - Capture the Flag Walkthroughs v3

 Enumeration – the process of extracting more detailed information about the information obtained during the scanning phase to determine its usefulness.
-Some of the methods used in this step are user accounts enumeration, SNMP enumeration, UNIX/Linux enumeration, LDAP enumeration, NTP enumeration, SMTP enumeration, DNS enumeration, etc.
+Some methods used in this step are user accounts enumeration, SNMP enumeration, UNIX/Linux enumeration, LDAP enumeration, NTP enumeration, SMTP enumeration, DNS enumeration, etc.

 System hacking is planning and executing the attack based on the information obtained in the previous phases.
-In this phase, the attacker performs the actual hacking process using hacking tools.
+In this phase, the attacker performs the hacking process using hacking tools.

 Students step through each of the Capture the Flags (CTF) walkthroughs using a step-by-step lab file and video tutorial.
-Students follow the steps taken by a pentester or ethical hacker used to enumerate a target and gain root access.
+Students follow the steps taken by a pentester or ethical hacker to enumerate a target and gain root access.
 Additionally, each CTF reinforces the steps of the hacking methodology used by pentesters and hackers.

 Who this course is for:

 - Those wanting to learn more about pentesting tools.